samstemper/samstemper.github.io/_pages/research.md

 [jmp]:{{ site.baseurl }}{% link files/stemper_jmp.pdf %}

+**3G Internet and Human Capital Development** (with [Ronak Jain](https://www.ronak-jain.com/home)). <br/> <small>[ <a href="#/" onclick="visib('3g_human_capital')">Abstract</a> | [Draft][3g_human_capital] ]</small>

+<div id="3g_human_capital" style="display: none; text-align: justify; line-height: 1.2" ><small>
+We study the impact of global expansions in mobile internet access between 2000 and 2018 on student outcomes.
+We link geospatial data on the rollout of 3G mobile technology with over 2 million student test scores from 82 countries.
+Our findings indicate that the introduction of 3G coverage leads to substantial increases in smartphone ownership and internet usage among adolescents.
+Moreover, changes in 3G coverage are associated with significant declines in test scores across all subjects, with magnitudes roughly equivalent to the loss of one-quarter of a year of learning.
+We find suggestive evidence that a reduction in feelings of belonging, ease of making friends, and self-efficacy may explain these impacts.
+</small><br><br/></div>

+[jmp]:{{ site.baseurl }}{% link files/3g_human_capital.pdf %}

 **School Segregation, Student Achievement, and Parental Preferences**. <br/> <small>[ <a href="#/" onclick="visib('school_boundaries')">Abstract</a> | [Draft][school_boundaries] ]</small>

 <div id="school_boundaries" style="display: none; text-align: justify; line-height: 1.2" ><small>